sphllzulu/1stUIChallenge/README.md

 - Responsive design to ensure the layout adapts to different screen sizes.
 - Clean and maintainable code structure.

+## Features

+## Features

+- Mimic a photo using React components and CSS.
+- Responsive design to ensure the layout adapts to different screen sizes.
+- Clean and maintainable code structure.

 ## Technologies Used

 - **React**: A JavaScript library for building user interfaces.